danplotkin/image_captioning_with_scst/README.md

 ### Configurations

 #### Hyperparameters
-* Epochs: 2
+* Epochs: 4
 * Batch Size: 12

 #### Learning Rate Schedule
-* Initial Learning Rate: 5e-6
+* Initial Learning Rate: 1e-5.
+We then decay the learning rate by 0.5 for the last two epochs.
-* Decay LR by 0.5 after first epoch.

 #### Loss Function and Rewards
 * We use METEOR score as our non-differentiable reward function.
 We aim to maximize reward by minimizing the loss function with the following gradient computation: